JellyRollJunior/leet-code-journal/README.md

 * Lowest Common Ancestor of a Binary Search Tree
     * THOROUGHLY READ THE QUESETION
     * ITS ACTUALLY REALLY EASY WHEN YOU FIGURE OUT WHAT THE QUESTION ACTUALLY WANTS FROM YOU
+* Add and Search Word
+    * REDO FOR SURE
+    * I just looked at the answer for this one lol
+    * Trie data structure MY GUY
+    * Honestly not a very difficult question once you know about Trie's.
+Basically a test on implementing a Trie data structure.

 # First Time 12/20/2021